Notice to Aspiring 2021 Practicing Membership Applicants

 Please see the Pathways to Professional Membership for confirmation of which documents you will be required to provide

-If applying for Academic or Corporate membership the following documentation is required:
+Applicants for Academic or Corporate membership must submit the following documentation

 - business details (name, address and type of business operation) for Corporate membership.